To achieve high-quality results you will have to be knowledgeable in sensory testing and want to observe the following

 Luminance of the visual display unit (mandatory)

-DIN and ISO norms prescribe a range 80–320 cd/m², easy to achieve with current display units; most cases: set to maximum.
+DIN and ISO norms prescribe the range 80–320 cd/m², easy to achieve with current display units; most cases: set to maximum.

 Luminance of the surround (mandatory)